NoelMatero/MyNvimConfig/README.md

 # My Neovim Config (NvChad)

+Be careful, once you get it working, dont update the dependencies or otherwise nvim will break apart hahaha

 This is my personal [NvChad](https://nvchad.com/) configuration.
 It started as a copy of [ethan-davies/nvchad-config](https://github.com/ethan-davies/nvchad-config),
 with modifications to better fit my workflow and aesthetics.